top of page

 So, encouraged, I continued entering competitions.
 Other successes followed and although they have not been quite as glamorous, they have been no less exciting.

 In 2011, I completed a flash course with Fish Publishing and declared that I didn't think flash was my thing.
 I was wrong.
-I now concentrate on writing flash and enjoy performing my stories.
+In the past decade I have concentrated on writing flash and now my main focus is writing novellas-in-flash.

 I have had many writing highlights, but perhaps one of my favourites was when Ian Rankin sent me a tweet about my NFFD prizewinning micro story A Weekend Away.
 I'd tweeted him a copy of the story as he gets a mention in it and he replied: 'That's a powerful wee story, Diane.
 Congratulations!'